thewhitelisted/Agent-Based-Market-Simulator/README.md

-# 🧠 Adversarial Market Simulation
+# 🧠 Agent-Based Market Simulator

 A modular, agent-based simulation of a limit order book exchange in C++.
 Designed for researching adversarial trading behavior, market making, and inventory-sensitive strategies in a competitive environment.